episerver-services/saas-cms-fe-starter/docs/developer-standards.md

 pnpm codegen
 ```

 Do not edit generated files manually.
+Codegen is optional when operating in mock-only mode.

 - GraphQL queries live in: `lib/optimizely/queries/`
 - Generated SDK outputs to: `lib/optimizely/sdk.ts`